zrmartin71/HTB_Write_Ups/HTB_Ransom.md

 In this video (https://www.youtube.com/watch?v=7ev6Iq4gpTE) they used a python script to decode the file, but couldn't get the byte array error to go away.
 I'm going to use the same script and see if i can solve the issue.

-Oooorrrrr...I can have AI write break it down and write it for me.
+Oooorrrrr...I can have AI break it down and write it for me.

 ![idea](https://github.com/user-attachments/assets/6e64a240-e400-42c1-b44e-36cd383f520d)